sdiehl/kaleidoscope/tutorial.md

     Nothing -> error $ "Local variable not in scope: " ++ show var
 ```

-Now that we have a way of naming instructions we'll create a internal function to take a llvm -general AST
+Now that we have a way of naming instructions we'll create an internal function to take a llvm-general AST
 node and push it on the current basic block stack.
 We'll return the left hand side reference of the
 instruction.
 Instructions will come in two flavors, *instructions* and *terminators*.
 Every basic block has a
 unique terminator and every last basic block in a function must terminate in a ``ret``.